ProtProtocols/IsoProt/README.md

   - [ ] More detailed description for development
   - [ ] Replace isobar version with one of our's
   - [ ] Output files, which folder structure?
 General cleanup of files
+  - [ ] Assure that people use a local working directory.
+Otherwise, many will be surprised that their work is lost once they shutdown the docker container.

 Planned features: